 It is important to send proof of extension of outside support to OPA as the scholar 's training is extended.
 Please monitor your scholars on outside support closely so their registration and tuition can be maintained during their scholarship training.

 Appointments for scholars on personal funds are never permitted.

 Quarterly Review of Currency Exchange Fluctuations

-Foreign currency must be reviewed quarterly to ensure fluctuations in foreign currency exchange have not resulted in the postdoc's funding falling below the minimum annual rate based on the postdoc's research experience.
+Foreign currency must be reviewed quarterly to ensure fluctuations in foreign currency exchange have not resulted in the postdoc's funding falling below the minimum annual rate.
 Any funding shortfalls due to currency exchange fluctuation are the responsibility of the PI/Department; any necessary payment adjustments should be made at least on a quarterly basis.